StephanGeorg/leaflet-routeboxer/README.md

 # Leaflet RouteBoxer

-This is a Leaflet implementation of the [RouteBoxer](http://google-maps-utility-library-v3.googlecode.com/svn/trunk/routeboxer/docs/examples.html) Class from Google.
+This is a Leaflet implementation of Google's RouteBoxer class.

 The RouteBoxer class generates a set of L.LatLngBounds objects that are guaranteed to cover every point within a specified distance of a path, such as that generated